Let’s face it.

 Is it worth it?

 10. Use Cash as Much as Possible

-When you swipe your card and get it back, it doesn’t quite sink in as much as turning over your hard earned dollars.
+When you swipe your card and get it back, it doesn’t sink in as much as handing over your hard earned dollars.

 Using cash creates a loss-type feeling in your mind.
 That feeling keeps you more accountable for your spending.